givelively/gl_command/README.md

 # GLCommand

-`GLCommand` is a way to encapsulate business logic.
+`GLCommand` is a way to encapsulate business logic and standardize error handling.

 Calling a command returns a `GLCommand::Context` which has these properties: